ItsYeWolfie/javascript-concepts/README.md

     const hasZero = arr.indexOf(0) > -1; // hasZero is false
     ```

     How does this happen?
-The prototype is the Array prototype object, the array inherits methods from totype as it is built from the prototype itself.
-Take for example a car, it has a prototype, the prototype is the car itself, the car inherits methods from the prototype as it is built from the prototype itself.
+The prototype is the Array prototype object, the array inherits methods from to type as it is built from the prototype itself.
+Take for example a car, it has a prototype, the prototype is the car itself, and the car inherits methods from the prototype as it is built from the prototype itself.

 - **First-class functions:** JavaScript supports first-class functions.
 This means that functions in JavaScript are treated like any other variable.
 Functions can be passed as arguments to other functions, returned by other functions, and assigned to variables.
 - **Dynamic**: JavaScript is a dynamic language.
 This means that the data types are not set when the code is written.
 Instead, the data types are set when the code is executed.
 This is also called type coercion.
 For example: